-Improving Diabetes Care and long-term condition management
+Improving Diabetes Care

-Information that does not identify individual patients is used to enable focussed discussions to take place at practice-led local diabetes and long term condition management review meetings between health care professionals.
+Information that does not identify individual patients is used to enable focussed discussions to take place at practice-led local diabetes review meetings between health care professionals.
 This enables the professionals to improve the management and support of these patients.